geotsiokos/affiliates-mailchimp/readme.txt

 * Fixed some descriptions in the settings.
 * Added a confirmation before attempting to synchronize and avoiding empty list name.
 * Added the translation template.
+* Added a section explaining how to import larger sets of affiliates.

 = 3.0.0 =
 * Affiliates, Affiliates Pro and Affiliates Enterprise 2.x and 3.x compatible.